Winebarger/bcac/README.md

 ## Site Map
+This site map of the property was developed in 2019 by using an iPhone application called Avenza Maps.
+Features across the property were recorded using GPS location and photographs.
+The map was then developed and is avaliable here for download (as a PDF or JPG) for any new or old visitors to the camp property.
 ![image of a site map for BCAC](sitemap\BCAC_Draft_2.jpg) [Site Map (PDF)](sitemap\Update_10_15_19_BCAC.pdf)     |
 [Site Map (JPG)](sitemap\BCAC_Draft_2.jpg)
-_Site map created for BCAC by Beth Ann Winebarger in 2019_
+_Site map created for BCAC by Beth Ann Winebarger_